Howerd/Cweed4/readme.txt

 Enjoy!
 Howerd Oakford www.inventio.co.uk

+New in Cweed4 V4.06 2022 May 10
+TwoBlankLines  shows where there are more than one blank line, except before a "//" comment block MissingBlankLine shows where a second blankline is missing before a "//" comment block A "//" comment block is three or more consecutive lines that start with "//"

 New in Cweed4 V4.05 2022 May 08
 ctrlQ to test for a space after a C++ style comment : "// comment" not, "//comment"